Chairman Mao Memorial Hall: Design

 The building's design is intended to incorporate traditional Chinese aesthetics without invoking the themes of imperial tombs.
 Gu Mu instructed the architects that the design should glorify revolutionary achievement.
+The design of the building features Mao’s body as the embodiment of Chinese history and nation.
 The Mausoleum incorporates materials from throughout China.

 Sculptures

 The North Hall contains the alabaster seated statue of Chairman Mao Zedong.
 Chairman of the CCP Central Committee Hua Guofeng, Vice Chairman Ye Jianying and other central leaders personally reviewed the draft and selected the plan for the statue of Chairman Mao.
 In the creation of the statue, there were always two options for the seated figure, with or without crossing the legs.
 The central government chose the option of crossing the legs.
 After the statue was made, someone thought that the cross-legged statue was vivid and friendly, but it did not harmonize well with the solemn atmosphere of the Memorial Hall.
 The Central Committee studied and discussed these views and decided to rebuild a flat-legged statue to replace the cross-legged one.
 However, the implementation of this decision was very cumbersome, and finally Deng Xiaoping decided that there was no need to replace it, so the statue remained cross-legged.

 There are four sculpture groups in the square, all of which are made of clay, one on each side of the east and west sides of the main gate in the north, and one on each side of the east and west sides of the back gate in the south.
 The sculpture on the east side of the north gate shows the democratic revolution.
 The sculpture on the west side of the north gate represents the socialist revolution and industrial construction.
 The two sculptures on both sides of the south gate represent the inheritance of the will and the continuation of the revolution.